MicroWebStacks/astro-big-doc/README.md

     - max-height adjusting with js requires high complexity depending on state of expanded children hierarchy
     - clip also needs defined start stop
     - flex can also animate but then the flex container height must be set explicitely
-- node js modules filename not in `__filename` but in `import.meta.url`
-- Markdown
-  - It is not possible to handle a custom code section with an Astro component in native Astro markdown integration (unless you rewrite the Astro component in remark and rehype).
-It is only possible in imported markdown where remarked custom components e.g. `<data />` can be replaced on the custom render call with an Astro component. see `blog/[...page].astro`.
-Fix RFC : https://github.com/withastro/rfcs/pull/285
-  - `<Content components={{}}/>` only replaces html items injected from plugins and not items written in markdown page
-  - `<Content components={{}}/>` does not replace Astro components in MD, only in MDX
-  - `import.meta.glob('./file1.md',{as:'mdx'})` => error despite correct file?mdx `no such file or directory`
-  - ``await import(`file:///file.mdx`)`` works ``await import(`file:///${page}.mdx`)`` does not, cannot find file that actuall exist
-  - `import 'module.js'` instead of `import 'module'` takes `import.meta.env.PROD` away, env becomes undefined
-- baseUrl usage on hoisted script only possible with Dynamic import : https://github.com/withastro/astro/issues/5381

 # References
 * https://github.com/syntax-tree/mdast